Private-equity secondary market: Continued Expansion in the Mid-2000s

-2008 and the credit crisis
+2008 financial crisis

-The secondary market for private-equity interests has entered a new phase in 2008 with the onset and acceleration of the financial crisis of 2007–2008.
-Pricing in the market fell steadily throughout 2008 as the supply of interests began to greatly outstrip demand and the outlook for leveraged buyout and other private-equity investments worsened.
-Financial institutions, including Citigroup and ABN AMRO as well as affiliates of AIG and Macquarie, were prominent sellers.
+As a result of the 2008 financial crisis, pricing in the market fell steadily as the supply of interests began to greatly outstrip demand and the outlook for leveraged buyout and other private-equity investments worsened.
+Financial institutions, including Citigroup and ABN AMRO as well as affiliates of AIG and Macquarie Bank, were prominent sellers.

-With the crash in global markets from in the fall of 2008, more sellers entered the market including publicly traded private-equity vehicles, endowments, foundations and pension funds.
+With the crash in global markets from in the fall of 2008, more sellers entered the market including publicly traded private equity vehicles, endowments, foundations and pension funds.
 Many sellers were facing significant overcommitments to their private-equity programs and in certain cases significant unfunded commitments to new private-equity funds were prompting liquidity concerns.
 With the dramatic increase in the number of distressed sellers entering the market at the same time, the pricing level in the secondary market dropped rapidly.
 In these transactions, sellers were willing to accept major discounts to current valuations (typically in reference to the previous quarterly net asset value published by the underlying private-equity fund manager) as they faced the prospect of further asset write-downs in their existing portfolios or as they had to achieve liquidity under a limited amount of time.

 At the same time, the outlook for buyers became more uncertain and a number of prominent secondary players were slow to purchase assets.
 In certain cases, buyers that had agreed to secondary purchases began to exercise material-adverse-change (MAC) clauses in their contracts to walk away from deals that they had agreed to only weeks before.

 Private-equity fund managers published their December 2008 valuations with substantial write-downs to reflect the falling value of the underlying companies.
 As a result, the discount to net asset value offered by buyers to sellers of such assets was reduced.
 However, activity in the secondary market fell dramatically from 2008 levels as market participants continued to struggle to agree on price.
 Reflecting the gains in the public-equity markets since the end of the first quarter, the dynamics in the secondary market continued to evolve.
 Certain buyers that had been reluctant to invest earlier in the year began to return and non-traditional investors were more active, particularly for unfunded commitments, than they had been in previous years.